 Humanize

 Cool the forced quips, the ironic asides, and the tonal whiplash between edgy and corporate.
-Penshift's humaniser rewrites Grok (xAI) output into writing that reads like a person — sentence-rhythm variation, plain vocabulary, broken parallel structures.
+Penshift's humaniser rewrites Grok (xAI) output into prose that reads like a person wrote it.
+You get sentence-rhythm variation, plain vocabulary, and the parallel structures every detector keys on get broken up.
 Free tier, 5,000 words a month, no card needed.

 Grok has a writing fingerprint.